has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The data alone are not enough to infer causality.
-We need assumptions, and those assumptions must come from somewhere beyond the data.
+> The entire circuit of games of chance is reduced to a single method, that is, that we consider the whole number of possible ways and the number of ways that are favorable to us.
 >
-> — *Judea Pearl* (Computer Science)
+> — *Gerolamo Cardano* (Mathematician)
 <!-- /DAILY QUOTE -->